tomas-fryza/vhdl-course/labs/04-segment/README.md

    5. Copy/paste the archtitecture [template](https://www.edaplayground.com/x/Vdpu).
 Use [combinational process](https://github.com/tomas-fryza/digital-electronics-1/wiki/Processes) and complete an architecture of the decoder.
-Note that, the process `p_7seg_decoder` is "executed" only when `hex` value is changed.
+Note that, the process `p_7seg_decoder` is "executed" only when `hex` or `blank` value is changed.
 Inside a process, `case`-`when` [assignments](https://github.com/tomas-fryza/digital-electronics-1/wiki/Signal-assignments) can be used.